msillano/tuyaDAEMON/README.md

 ### CUSTOM CHANNEL (e.g. __system_ 'fake' device)

 Simple **node-red** flows constitute the interfaces to HD and SW resources, allowing the insertion of external resources, not tuya-compatible, into the system.
 A very useful two-tier model, consisting of a first-level represented by **tuyaDAEMON**, which standardizes the various sources and devices, to provide all data and commands in a homogeneous way to the _higher application level_.
 Custom channels are implemented additively with specialized flows, one for each 'fake' device.
-In many cases is a simple protocol interface, see [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), that integrates a device that uses USB-COM interface.
+In many cases the implementation is a simple protocol interface, see [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), that integrates a device that uses USB-COM interface.

-Since the version 2.0 a generalized OO perspective, in a distributed environement, adds more power to tuyaDAEMON.
-It is easy to finalize the tuyaDAEMON resources in integratet projects, OO-oriented, with UI and many base devices: see [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study), a terrace watering timer, with fuzzy wheater control.
+Since the version 2.0 the generalized OO perspective, in a distributed environement, adds more power to tuyaDAEMON.
+It is easy to finalize the tuyaDAEMON resources in integrated projects, OO-oriented, with UI and many base devices: see [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study), a terrace watering timer with UI, fuzzy control from wheater, and using 3 tuya devices.

-**_From version 2.0 tuyaDAEMON is a complete framework for advanced custom IOT project._**
+**_From version 2.0 tuyaDAEMON is a complete framework for advanced custom IOT projects._**

 ----------------------